Wabri/LearningNeo4j/README.md

 There are a plenty of procedure for aggregations, check for more with apoc reference:
 * github -> [github.com/neo4j-contrib/neo4j-apoc-procedures](https://github.com/neo4j-contrib/neo4j-apoc-procedures)
 * neo4j docs -> [neo4j-contrib.github.io/neo4j-apoc-procedures/](https://neo4j-contrib.github.io/neo4j-apoc-procedures/)

+##### Libraries

+Neo4j has a published, opnen source Cypher library, Awesome Procedures on Cypher ([APOC](https://github.com/neo4j-contrib/neo4j-apoc-procedures)) that contain many useful procedures you can call from Cypher.
+[Another Cypher library is the Graph Algorithms library](https://github.com/neo4j-contrib/neo4j-graph-algorithms) to help users to analyze data in graphs.

 ------------------------------------